United Way's Fox Cities Diaper Bank

 Our diaper donations are inventoried and stored at Valley Packaging Industries.
 Once the diapers are inventoried, they are transferred to local community agencies for distribution to other nonprofit agencies or directly to families and children in need.

-If you and your family reside in the Fox Cities service area, the Fox Cities Diaper Bank is a possible resource for your family.
-Distribution of the diapers collected and purchased through the Fox Cities Diaper Bank is currently done primarily through local agencies:
+If you reside in the Fox Cities service area, the Fox Cities Diaper Bank is a possible resource for your family.
+Distribution of the diapers collected and purchased through the Fox Cities Diaper Bank is currently done primarily through local agencies.
+To receive diapers, you must first apply and qualify for services at one of the partner organizations distributing diapers for the Fox Cities Diaper Bank:

 - Community 2000 Program through Valley Packaging Industries